 Business Simulations – Grab@Pizza

-- Creating Business Value through IT
+- Creating Business Value using technology

 - Developing an outside-in Customer focus

 - Understanding how to practically apply best practices such as COBIT and BRM to realize a sustainable change in attitude, behavior and culture in both the business & provider functions

 - Transforming ITSM and ITIL into a strategic capability

 - How IT must be involved in business decision making

 - Improving end-to-end collaboration and communication

 70% of IT departments are unable to demonstrate value to their business.
 The business and IT relationship is under strain, both parties blaming the other.
 IT is under increasing pressure to improve.
 New, disruptive technologies such as Cloud and social media, are emerging rapidly and Businesses are demanding more and more IT.
 IT continually struggles to align with the business to ensure investments in emerging technologies deliver value, without negatively impacting existing services and capabilities?
 Business & IT alignment has been a top CIO concern for more than 10 years yet still we struggle.
 The latest Society of Information Management annual survey reveals ‘Business and IT-Alignment STILL as a number 1 issue.
 It has been in the top 3 issues for the last 14 years.

 - IT is still too internally focused and no always seen as a strategic business partner.

 - There is still too much focus on adopting the frameworks and not focusing on realizing a sustainable change in Attitude, behavior and Culture in both Business and IT.